 The last sign has become more mature and modern.
 The funny bulldog has been removed.
 The new emblem is consonant with the university’s visual mark and consists of the acronym JMU.
 The main difference from the JAMES MADISON UNIVERSITY logo is in the hues.
 The teams’ colors are officially adopted purple and gold, in which the sign is colored.

 The background shows the diligence and talent through which the school is glorified and distinguished.
-The impression is accentuated by the voluminous letters, which seem to be backlit from below.
+The voluminous letters accentuate the impression, which seems to be backlit from below.
 The combination of light and shadow elevates the lettering above the background, indicating the prestige the teams bring to the university.

 Font and Colors